How to become smarter? Study shows that cannabis improves executive functioning after only three months.

 Researchers monitored the cognitive ability of these patients using specifically designed tasks.
 They examined activity changes in some regions of the brain that are associated with executive function.
 Executive function describes a set of cognitive processes that control behavior.
 Executive function skills enable people to organize, plan, focus, and manage tasks.

 The results of the study showed that the participants using medical cannabis had “improved performance on a number of measures, particularly those assessing executive function.”
+So, in a way, is this actually how to become smarter?

 Conversely, a systematic review looking at the effects of synthetic cannabinoids on executive function shows us that synthetic cannabinoids impair executive function after both acute and repeated consumption.